 How to Spend One Incredible Week Exploring Italy Your Way!

-The following Italy itineraries are for those who have 7 whole days to spend in the country (so “Day 0” and “Day 8” mean your arrival and departure days.
+The following Italy itineraries are for those who have 7 whole days to spend in the country excluding travel days.

-If you have 7 days total, I recommend choosing your top two locations and sticking to just these.
+If you have 7 days total including arrival and departure days, I recommend choosing your top two locations and sticking to just these.
 You’ll enjoy your time in Italy more and truly appreciate what each city has to offer if you’re not rushing around to squeeze every place in.

 You can’t visit Italy without exploring ancient Roman ruins and the famous monuments in Rome, Italy’s capital.